Book in advance to visit this unassuming Northumbrian farmstead which is the birthplace of the famous artist and naturalist Thomas Bewick.

 Follow Bewick’s wood blocks on their journey to the print room and once outside, explore the delightful cottage gardens.

-Cherryburn is open Thursdays and Fridays only and pre-bookings are essential to visit.
+Cherryburn is open Thursdays and Fridays only and pre-bookings are recommended though not essential.
 Tickets can be booked through the Cherryburn website.
-The property will close on 25 September 2021 for the season and reopen on Thursday 14 April 2022.